shwan26/shwan26/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning and working on application development.
-- 🔭 I’m currently working on web projects.
+- 🔭 I’m currently working on web and iOS projects.

 <!--
 **shwan26/shwan26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.